 As a director, Alison has been responsible for a wide variety of productions from Shakespeare at the South Bank to Checkhov at the Churchill Theatre Bromley.

-After a few years, roles for older women were drying up so Alison turned her hand to writing for the stage and produced her own work in a newly formed company three4all theatre
+After a few years, roles for older women were drying up so Alison turned her hand to writing for the stage and produced her own work in her newly formed company three4alltheatre

-Alison is also Artistic Director of the newly formed Kent Coast Theatre which opened in September 2015 and will be focussed on the community in Kent where she lives.
+Alison was Artistic Director of Kent Coast Theatre which opened in September 2015 and focussed on the community in Kent where she lived until 2018.
 KCT produced its inaugural production "Animal Farm" in summer 2016 at the Horsebridge Arts Centre.

-This year a trilogy of new writing was produced in Faversham at The Arden Theatre and two open air performances at Whitstable Castle.
+The following year a trilogy of new writing was produced in Faversham at The Arden Theatre and open air performances at Whitstable Castle.